xrdocs/ncs5500/_tutorials/400g-optics-1.md

 As there is limited face plate space on the QSFP-DD package, the 2x100G dual optics will require higher density connectors, such as MPO-24 for parallel optics, and Dual Duplex CS Connectors for duplex optics.

+Below charts will show currently available optics as of IOS XR 7.0.2.
+Releases for optics in roadmap will be announced when they become available.

 ![]({{site.baseurl}}/images/400G/optics-2x100g-mmf.PNG)
 ![]({{site.baseurl}}/images/400G/mpo-24.PNG){: .align-right}

 ![]({{site.baseurl}}/images/400G/optics-2x100g-smf.PNG)
 ![]({{site.baseurl}}/images/400G/dual-cs.PNG){: .align-right}

+### NCS-5700 QSFP28 100G Optics with New Generation 50G/100G Wavelengths Support and Roadmap

+As we gradually migrate to 400G optics, with new genration 50G/100G wavelengths, we also need the currently deployed 100GE ports to migrate to new generation optics with 50G/100G wavelengths.

+This section will cover all 100G optics with new generation 50G and 100G wavelengths, and using QSFP28 form factor.

+Exception will be 100G-ZR coherent optics, which requires higher power, so will only be supported on QSFP-DD form factor.